Study Mechanical Engineering in the US

 Shorelight universities offer international students like you world-class engineering programs with a rewarding student experience.
 These programs focus on a student’s core skills in a supportive learning environment — both in and outside of the classroom.

-Here are some of the prestigious mechanical engineering degree programs offered at Shorelight universities.
+Here are several prestigious engineering degree programs offered at Shorelight universities.

 Auburn University — Samuel Ginn College of Engineering

-Ranked #99 among National Universities and #56 in Best Undergraduate Engineering Programs by U.S. News & World Report, Auburn University is recognized for its renowned academics and groundbreaking research activities.
-Auburn’s 40,000-strong alumni include Apple CEO Tim Cook, astronaut Jan Davis, and Kathryn Thornton, the second US woman to walk in space.
+Ranked #93 among National Universities and #53 in Best Undergraduate Engineering Programs by U.S. News & World Report, Auburn University is recognized for its renowned academics and groundbreaking research activities.
+Auburn’s 73,000-strong alumni include Apple CEO Tim Cook, astronaut Jan Davis, and Kathryn Thornton, the second US woman to walk in space.

-The Samuel Ginn College of Engineering at Auburn offers undergraduate and graduate level qualifications in Mechanical Engineering with a student-centered engineering experience.
+The Samuel Ginn College of Engineering at Auburn offers undergraduate and graduate level qualifications with a student-centered engineering experience.

 With research partners such as the National Science Foundation (NSF), National Aeronautics and Space Administration (NASA), the U.S. Army Research Office, and many other notable institutions, the Samuel Ginn College of Engineering provides opportunities for students to get involved in an innovative learning experience and network with industry experts.